 WNBA’s No. 1 Pick: “Don’t Hide Who You Really Are”

-April 18, 2013 by Maureen McCarty, HRC Associate Director of Digital Media
+April 18, 2013 by Maureen McCarty, HRC Deputy Director of Marketing

 In a pre-draft interview with USA Today, 22-year-old Brittney Griner, the No. 1 pick in this year’s WNBA draft and new member of the Phoenix Mercury, decided to come out publicly.